 - Create draft

 You can track the effectiveness of your processes by tracking the time spent on each activity and whether or not it’s producing the desired result.
-Tracking the time spent and result attributed to each activity gives you a good ROI.
+Time tracking when planning a project by using tools like Clockify and measuring the result attributed to each activity gives you a good ROI.

 For example, what’s the cost of writing 52 blog posts per year, and what’s the ROI achieved?